LittleMorph/copyright-updater.nvim/README.md

 ## Found a bug?

-Please open an issue with a minimal config and buffer content to reproduce the issue.
+Please open an issue with a minimal config and buffer content to reproduce the bug.